hetacz/mendtask/README.md

     - Create a new repository
     - Delete a repository
     - Get billing information
-- Each step is first done by UI automation, then performance is optimized through API requests
+- Each step is first done by UI automation, then performance is optimized through API requests.
 - Properties and Parameters are read from (in order):
-    - GitHub Secrets
     - `.xml` files in `src/test/resources`
     - System Properties (best for parallelized execution)
-    - `config.properties` in `src/java/resources`
+    - `config.properties` in `src/main/resources`
         - Default values
 - Supports Chrome, Firefox, Edge.
 - Rudimentary Gitlab.com tests and design for extension.